Goldschmidt's 11th-inning HR carries Cards over Marlins

 Marlins starter Trevor Richards also took a no-decision.
 In 5 2/3 innings, he allowed just four hits, three walks and one run while striking out eight.

 Richards matched his career high with 108 pitches.
 But that 108th pitch led to the game's first run as Dexter Fowler lofted a soft, opposite-field RBI single over shortstop on a 1-2 count.
-Fowler's hit in the sixth ended St. Louis' 14-inning scoring drought.
+Fowler's hit ended St. Louis' 14-inning scoring drought.

-That rally started with Jose Martinez's 400-foot single that hit the bottom of the wall in center.
+That sixth-inning rally started with Jose Martinez's 400-foot single that hit the bottom of the wall in center.
 With two outs and a 3-2 count, Ravelo pulled his line-drive single to left, advancing Martinez to third.
-Pinch runner Harrison Bader scored on Fowler's hit.

 Miami tied the score in the eighth.
 With two outs and nobody on, Jorge Alfaro singled and advanced to second on fellow pinch hitter Austin Dean's broken-bat infield single.
 Miguel Rojas then went the other way on a 98 mph fastball from reliever Carlos Martinez, grounding an RBI single to right.